yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 - Attempting to access an uninitialized array will result in a compilation error.
 - An array allocated statically (`arrayname{}^size`) cannot be reallocated by any means (either statically or dynamically).
 The compiler will raise an error if it detects a re-allocation attempt.
 This applies to both `Expr` and `SingleExpr`.
 - Array indices are **not** bounds-checked at runtime.
 Accessing an out-of-bounds index results in **undefined behavior**.

+**Additional Safety Considerations:**
+- **Floating-point indices:** While the language accepts floating-point values for array indices and sizes (in dynamic allocation), they are truncated toward zero, not rounded.
+Use explicit rounding operations (`floor`, `ceil`, `round`) if you need specific rounding behavior before passing values to array operations.
+- **Negative sizes/indices:** Passing negative values to dynamic allocation or using negative array indices (which can result from truncating negative floats like `-1.5` → `-1`) will cause undefined behavior.

 ##### **4.3.4.
 Array Scope and Persistence**